lokeshdangii/Java-DSA/README.md

 ## My Learning

-- Demonstrated understanding of fundamental Java concepts and syntax.
+- Explored understanding of fundamental Java concepts and syntax.
 - Understood data structures like arrays and 2D arrays.
 - Implemented sorting and searching algorithms for effective problem-solving.
 - Explored advanced techniques such as backtracking, recursion, and bit manipulation.